-The tax reimbursement methods generally used by employers in Malaysia are one-year rollover methods or current-year grossed up.
+The tax reimbursement methods generally used by employers in Malaysia are 1-year rollover methods or current-year grossed up.

 How are estimates/prepayments/withholding of tax handled in Malaysia?
 For example, Pay-As-You-Earn (PAYE), Pay-As-You-Go (PAYG), and so on.

 As a general rule, all employees whether local or expatriate, are subjected to Pay-As-You-Earn (PAYE).
 It is mandatory for an employer to deduct tax on a monthly basis from the employee’s remuneration based on the prescribed tables or formula issued by the MIRB.
-For this purpose, remuneration includes salaries, allowance, arrears, wages, fees, bonus, gratuity, commission, perquisite, and tips, but excludes benefits-in-kind.90 The tax deducted is to cover the tax on the remuneration earned for the month.
+For this purpose, remuneration includes salaries, allowance, arrears, wages, fees, bonus, gratuity, commission, perquisite, tips, benefits-in-kind and value of living accomodation ("VOLA").90 The tax deducted is to cover the tax on the remuneration earned for the month.

-An employee joining a new employer in the current year is required to complete a prescribed form (Form TP3) to disclose his remuneration from his previous employer(s) to enable the new employer to correctly calculate the monthly tax deductions.
+An employee joining a new employer in the current year is required to complete a prescribed form (Form TP3) to disclose their remuneration from their previous employer(s) to enable the new employer to correctly calculate the monthly tax deductions.